vdbrink/vdbrink.github.io/buy/house_hold.md

 <!-- TOC -->

 > **_NOTE 1:_** Links on this page are hardware I also bought myself.
-> Most of the links are affiliate links, so you pay the same price AND support my blog also by buying it from here.
+> Most of the links are affiliate links, so You pay the normal price and also support my blog also by buying it from here.

 ---